eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Below you can find a XML configuration file which will configure every new participant as a Discovery Server.
-It is important to notice that, in order to create a Discovery Server, port and a GUID (id) must be specified. so only one participant at a time can be created whit this configuration file.
+It is important to notice that, in order to create a Discovery Server, port and a GUID (id) must be specified. so only one participant at a time can be created with this configuration file.
 Creating more than one participant with the same file will lead to an error.

 * :download:`XML Discovery Server configuration file <discovery_server_configuration_file.xml>`